 Relatively few existing papers explicitly introduce a spatial dimension into an analysis of the structural transformation.
 An early contribution is Caselli and Coleman II (2001), who argue that spatial mobility was an important by-product of the process of structural change in the US.
 Michaels et al. (2012) also study the relationship between agricultural specialization and population growth across US counties.
 Their analysis, however, is more empirically oriented and does not use a calibrated structural model.
-More recently, Desmet and Rossi-Hansberg (2014) propose a spatial theory of the US transition from manufacturing to services and Nagy (2017) examines the process of city formation in the United States
+More recently, Desmet and Rossi-Hansberg (2014) propose a spatial theory of the US transition from manufacturing to services and Nagy (2017) examines the process of city formation in the United States before 1860.

-3Authors such as Kuznets (1957) and Chenery (1960) have been early observers of the striking downward trend in the aggregate agricultural employment share and the simultaneous increase in manufacturing employment in the United States.
+3Kuznets (1957) and Chenery (1960) have been early observers of the striking downward trend in the aggregate agricultural employment share in the United States.
 To explain these patterns, two mechanism have been proposed.
 Demand side explanations stress the role of non-homotheticities, whereby goods differ in their income elasticity (see e.g. Kongsamut et al. (2001), Gollin et al. (2002), Comin et al. (2017) and Boppart (2014)).
 Supply-side explanations argue for the importance of unbalanced technological progress across sectors and capital-deepening (see e.g. Baumol (1967), Ngai and Pissarides (2007), Acemoglu and Guerrieri (2008), and Alvarez-Cuadrado et al. (2017)).